Convergence Rates for the Degree Distribution in a Dynamic Network Model: Introduction

 This allows us to define the development of the edge set.
 At birth every node is isolated.
 During its lifetime and \emph{as long as there is at least one other node}, node $i$ generates and destroys edges according to a birth and death process with constant birth rate $\alpha S_i$ and per-edge death rate $\beta$.
 Here $\alpha$ and $\beta$ are positive constants.
 The ``second'' node of each newly born edge is chosen uniformly at random from the set of all \emph{other} living nodes, and all of the edge processes (including the choices of the second nodes) are independent of each other and all other events.

-In addition to the direct destruction of edges in the above process, all edges connected to a certain node are removed when this node dies. \begin{bem} The only difference to the definition by Britton and Lindholm is that we do not allow loops because these are not present in most applications.
+In addition to the direct destruction of edges in the above process, all edges connected to a certain node are removed when the node dies. \begin{bem} The only difference to the definition by Britton and Lindholm is that we do not allow loops because these are not present in most applications.
 Note that the proofs become slightly simpler if we use the original model by Britton and Lindholm, essentially because times where $Y_t=1$ need not obtain special treatment.
 The upper bounds remain largely the same; see also Remark~\ref{rem:loopsdontmatter} for the pure birth case.

 Note that we still allow multiple edges.
-It can be shown that those are negligible in the sense that the probability that a randomly picked node has at least one multiple edge converges to zero at an exponential rate (see Section \ref{A4}).
+However, it can be shown that those are negligible in the sense that the probability that a randomly picked node has at least one multiple edge converges to zero at an exponential rate (see Appendix \hyperref[A3]{A3}).
 This allows us to formulate the main result also for the case where we ignore multiple edges (see Corollary \ref{without_multiple} below). \end{bem}

 We refer to the distribution of the number of edges incident to a node picked uniformly at random from all living nodes at time $t$ given the number of nodes is positive as \emph{degree distribution}, and denote it by $\nu_t$.
-In \cite{b10}, Britton and Lindholm give a somewhat rough proof for the convergence of the degree distribution in the original model towards a mixed Poisson distribution $\nu$.
-It is the main purpose of this paper to give a rate for the convergence in total variation distance of $\nu_t$ to this asymptotic degree distribution $\nu$ giving precise arguments.
+In \cite{b10}, Britton and Lindholm give a rather heuristic argument for the convergence of the degree distribution in the original model towards a mixed Poisson distribution $\nu$.
+It is the main purpose of this paper to give a rate in total variation distance rather than a mere convergence result, providing full proof for this rate and thereby also for the convergence.
 The distribution $\nu$ is given by